 Tibet Touring Area

 Gyantse monastery: The Royal Summit’ is named after a crag rising suddenly from the plane, which has been fortified since early antiquity – the fort (dzong) which crowns the crag dates from the 14th.
 Century.
-Gyantse was once Tibet’s third largest town, but nowadays its status is considerably diminished.
-It has however, preserved much of its original atmosphere and is one of the least Chinese-influenced towns in Tibet.
-There is no record of Gyantse prior to the 14th century, but it quickly emerged as center of a fiefdom with powerful connections to the Sakyapa order and dominated the wool and timber trade routes from Nepal, Sikkim and Bhutan for centuries.
-By 1440 Gyantse’s most impressive architectural achievements had been completed the Kumbum, the dzong and Pelkor Chode monastery.
+Gyantse was once Tibet’s third-largest town, but nowadays, its status is considerably diminished.
+It has, however, preserved much of its original atmosphere and is one of the least Chinese-influenced towns in Tibet.
+There is no record of Gyantse prior to the 14th century, but it quickly emerged as the centre of a fiefdom with powerful connections to the Sakyapa order and dominated the wool and timber trade routes from Nepal, Sikkim and Bhutan for centuries.
+By 1440 Gyantses most impressive architectural achievements had been completed the Kumbum, the dzong and Pelkor Chode monastery.

-Shigatse (Xigatse): The town of Shigatse (Xigaze) sits at the confluence of Nyangchu and Yarlung Tsangbo Rivers about 250 kilometers to the west of Lhasa.
-The second largest city in Tibet at an elevation of 3,900 meters it has a long history as a political, business, cultural and religious center.
+Shigatse (Xigatse): The town of Shigatse (Xigaze) sits at the confluence of Nyangchu and Yarlung Tsangpo Rivers, about 250 kilometers to the west of Lhasa.
+The second-largest city in Tibet at an elevation of 3,900 meters, it has a long history as a political, business, cultural and religious centre.
 The residence for all the Panchen Lamas has been traditionally in the town.